Impact of non-Markovian evolution on characterizations of quantum thermodynamics: Introduction

-The fundamental laws of thermodynamic equilibrium and nonequilibrium in the quantum regime are the subject of quantum thermodynamics~\cite{gemmer2004quantum, binder2019thermodynamics, deffner2019thermo, sai_quant_thermo}.
+The fundamental laws of thermodynamic equilibrium and nonequilibrium in the quantum regime are the subject of quantum thermodynamics~\cite{gemmer2004quantum, binder2019thermodynamics, deffner2019thermo, sai_quant_thermo, Ali2020}.
 The emerging field of quantum thermodynamics has grown rapidly over the last decade.
 The main objective of quantum thermodynamics is to extend classical thermodynamics to incorporate quantum effects and tiny ensemble sizes.
 This is facilitated by the rapid experimental control of quantum systems and the engineering of small environments.
+The effect of memory on a quantum thermodynamic system has been a recent area of interest~\cite{thomas_heat_engine, whitney_2018, czartowski2023}.
 The extraction of maximal work from a system is an old problem in thermodynamics.
 It was shown~\cite{Allahverdyan_2004, cakmak_ergo} that in quantum systems, this can be quantified by the ergotropy of the system.
 The ergotropy has been established as an important quantity in the emerging field of quantum thermodynamics~\cite{kosloff_2013, Goold_2016, Mitchison, Francica_coherent_ergo, Deffner_coherent_ergo} and has recently been measured experimentally~\cite{VanHorne2020, von_lindenfels}.

 Quantum batteries are quantum-mechanical energy storage devices~\cite{alicki, binder2019thermodynamics}.
 The role of quantum effects on the issue of energy storage has been extensively studied in the last years~\cite{ferrar0_2018, Binder_2015, Levinsen_2018, Andolina_2018, battery_optimal, aditi_sen1, aditi_sen2}.
 The problem of quantum battery's charging and discharging has been studied in an open quantum system setting~\cite{Donato_2019} along with the impact of non-Markovian evolution~\cite{thomas_heat_engine, Kamin_2020}.
 In recent years, research on quantum batteries has gained much attention, and various methods have been employed to realize a practical quantum battery~\cite{Seah_collision_battery, Salvia_2023}.
 To this end, we aim to study a simple OQS model exhibiting non-Markovian behavior, {\it viz.}, a non-Markovian amplitude damping (NMAD) evolution.
 We exploit characterizers of quantum thermodynamics, particularly ergotropy, along with instantaneous and average powers, to study this model from the perspective of a quantum battery.
 This is benchmarked by the QSL time of the evolution of the system, where we use geometric and inherent dynamics-based measures of QSL time.